6donote4/OpenWrt-Debian-Grub/README.md

 - Write OpenWrt root ext4 partition to disk on Debian 10
 - Change boot order
 - Recovery OpenWrt configuration files by using backup file
-- Upgrade OpenWrt by using last image and vmlinux kernel file
+- Upgrade OpenWrt by using the latest image and vmlinux kernel file

 ## Usage: